emilianvrd/Maneuvers/Fantasy maneuvers/Types.md

 You increase three different Ability modifiers of your choice by 1.

 #### Greater Disciplined Defense
-When you succeed at a Basic Might or Charisma Defense Roll, it becomes a critical success instead.
+When you succeed at a Might or Charisma Defense Roll, it becomes a critical success instead.

 #### Skilled
 Your various adventures have granted you new knowledge.
 You become proficient in a Skill of your choice.